 Mork was created by Thomas Eriksen in 2004 & was primarily a side-project from inception until the debut album, ‘Isebakke’, in 2013.
 Since then the band has rightly earned their accolade as one of the top Norwegian black metal acts of recent years, receiving strong endorsements from their peers.

-Katedralen will be released on CD, gatefold black vinyl LP and digitally, through Peaceville on 5th March and is available to pre-order HERE
+Katedralen is available on CD, gatefold black vinyl LP and digitally, through to order HERE